Why try Kundalini Yoga?

 Siri Guru Dayvay Nameh”

-I bow (or call upon) to the Truth that has exists throughout the ages.
+I call upon the Truth that has exists throughout the ages.

-I bow to (or call upon) the Great Divine Wisdom within.
+I call upon the Great Divine Wisdom within.

 Closing class with the blessing: